 Al Ain City Abu Dhabi, UAE Travel Guide

 Emirati cuisine in Al Ain draws from oasis ingredients and Bedouin diet.
 Dates are cherished.
-Camel meat, goat, and lamb are prominent, with rice and precise spices.
+Camel meat, goat, and lamb are prominent, accompanied by rice and precise spices.
 Food was simple, hearty desert sustenance.

 Staples include rice, various meats (lamb, goat, chicken, camel), wheat.
 Dates are famous, used fresh, dried, or in syrups.
 Spices like saffron, cardamom, cinnamon, turmeric, cloves, black pepper create aromatic dishes.
 Ghee is a common cooking fat.